10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 2. Elenco M105 15 Multimeter – Best Value

 First of all, it clocks in at a great price.
 And you get solid features for this price, including clean and accurate readings (no annoying “jumps” of the needle).
-For further convenience and value, you can run the entire multimeter on a single AA battery, which is highly convenient!
+For further convenience and value, you can run the entire multimeter on a single AA battery, which is convenient!

 So, what keeps this value pick from being our “best overall” multimeter?
-With “only” 10 megohms max resistance, it can’t really hold a candle to some of the other picks on our list.
+With “only” 10 megohms max resistance, it can’t hold a candle to some of the other picks on our list.

 - Great price